ImranAdan/api-docker-k8s-infra-template/README.md

     git clone https://github.com/ImranAdan/api-docker-k8s-infra-template
     ```

-2. **Install Dependencies**: Ensure you have Docker, Kubernetes, and AWS CDK or Terraform installed on your local machine.
+2. **Install Dependencies**: Ensure you have Python, Docker, Kubernetes, and AWS CDK or Terraform installed on your local machine.
+Each project contains README files to get this started.

 3. **Customize Flask App**: Modify the Flask app in the `app/` directory to meet your specific API requirements.

+4. **Deploy Flask App to the Cloud**: The final aspect would be to deploy to a given cloud provider, in this instance it is AWS.
+The specific method depends on the approach chosen.

 ## Usage